 CHILD SUPPORT

 Both parents have a responsibility to financially support their children.
 The parent with the primary residence of the child is entitled to receive child support from the non-custodial parent, subject to certain exceptions.
 Child support is payable to cover the child’s expenses including food, shelter, and basic necessities.
+The amount of child support to be paid in Ontario is set out under the Child Support Guidelines.
+Under the Guidelines, child support payments are based on the income of the parent with whom the child does not primarily reside.

 Other expenses such as child-care, health care, post-secondary education, and extracurricular activities are to be shared by the parents in proportion to their respective incomes.
 These are called special or extraordinary expenses.
+We can guide you in relation to your rights and obligations concerning child support and help you obtain the best possible support arrangement for your child.

 child support lawyer in toronto